james47/acm/README.md

 # acm
-solution and templates for acmicpc-style algorithm problems
+my solution and templates for acmicpc-style algorithm problems